 After you have a TURBT procedure, you should watch for UTI symptoms, such as:

 Some bleeding is normal after a TURBT.
-This happens because the bladder lining needs time to heal after a tumor is removed.
+Bleeding happens because the bladder lining needs time to heal after a tumor is removed.
 During the procedure, the surgeon uses a special tool to seal off the blood vessels that are cut.
 Even so, it’s common to see some blood in the urine for a few days after surgery.
 This usually gets better as healing continues.

 Heavy or long-lasting bleeding may be a sign of a complication.
 Contact your healthcare provider if you notice: